aurelia-plugins/aurelia-plugins-google-places-autocomplete/README.md

 The `aurelia-plugins:google-places-autocomplete:api-script-loaded` event is published when the Google Maps API Script is completely loaded.
 A Promise is returned as payload.
 This event is used together with other Aurelia Plugins in combination with the option `loadApiScript=false` to make sure the Google Maps API Script is loaded only once.

+Google Places Autocomplete needs at least the library `places`.
+Perhaps the other Aurelia Plugin that loads the Google Maps API Script doesn't include the library `places` by default.
+If so, add it to the `libraries` option of the other Aurelia Plugin.

 ### Get the input value